Reasons Why It’s More Fun in the Philippines

 This is going to change though.
 People are starting to realise how wonderful the Phillippines is, and how deserving it is of a place on the global tourism stage.

-I was invited on a press trip to the Philippines this November (2019) and absolutely loved my first time in the country.
+I was invited on a press trip to the Philippines in November 2019 and absolutely loved my first time in the country.
 I went to Manila, Boracay and Panay Island with the tourism board, and also explored Bohol, Pampanga, and Mindanao.

 There’s still a lot more for me to explore in the Philippines.
 I haven’t been to many of the main tourist spots (apart from Boracay) and there are, of course, many less-visited destinations that I want to go to.